Mr. Magill's Physical Education Class

-The program is held on weekdays between 3 p.m. and 6 p.m. on days when Saint Paul Public Schools have classes in session.
-Start times may vary due to varying school release times.
+Starting Fall 2019, Rec Check will run weekdays from 2 p.m. and 6 p.m. on days when Saint Paul Public Schools have classes in session.

-Children participate in a variety of structured, supervised activities, including tutoring sessions, craft-making, reading, and more.
+Children participate in a variety of structured, supervised activities that are recreation focused.
+These may include arts-n-crafts, community building games, homework/quiet time, and more.
 To promote health and fitness, staff will engage the youth daily in physical activity.
 A daily snack is also provided.

 Yes.
 All sites have limited enrollment.
 Registration is taken on a first-come, first-served basis.
-Some locations allow you to begin the registration process online, but additional registration forms must be completed onsite before a child may attend.
+You may begin the registration process online, but additional registration forms must be completed onsite before a child may attend.

 After School Transportation

-A change in Minnesota law now allows Saint Paul Public Schools to transport children to two of Saint Paul Parks and Recreation's youth programs, Rec Check as S'more Fun.
+A change in Minnesota law now allows Saint Paul Public Schools to transport children to two of Saint Paul Parks and Recreation's youth programs, Rec Check and S'more Fun.

 - The recreation center attended must be within the attendance area or transportation area of the school attended and must be more than one mile of walking distance from school.